fedoju/fedoju/README.md

 - 👋 Hi, I’m @fedoju
-- 👀 I’m interested in ml
+- 👀 I’m interested in python and typescript

 <!---